West Footscray: Culture

 Barkly Village is a section of Barkly Street in West Footscray that hosts many local and ethnic grocers, stores and shops.
 The area has a long history of multiculturalism and includes many stores owned and operated by Indian, Vietnamese, Chinese, Anglo, Thai and Italian Australians.
 There is a particularly large Indian grocery store, "Bharat Traders", located here as well as independent supermarket Sims, at the end of the Barkly Village section of the street.
 Also along this strip is the Melbourne Chinese Bible Church.

 Construction of the new West Footscray Community Centre has been completed.
 It incorporates a local library, replacing the former West Footscray Library on the same site.
 The site is a part of the Barkly Village strip.

 The inaugural Footscray West Writers Fest was held in 2025.

 The Footscray YMCA is located on Barret Reserve, Essex Street.
 10th Footscray Scout, open to all youth aged 6–26, share the reserve with the YMCA meeting in a their hall on Graham St.

 The 2nd Footscray Scout Group is located at Gaudion Reserve, Barkly Street.
 The group has a website and is open to youth aged 7 to 26 years.
 It is part of Kariwara District.

 Phat Quang Temple, a Vietnamese Buddhist temple, is located in the suburb.

 Sport

+The suburb has two Australian Rules football clubs competing in the Western Region Football League: West Footscray Football Club (The 'Roosters') and North Footscray Football Club (The 'Red Devils').

-Shorten Reserve on Essex Street is home of the Druids Cricket Club and the West Footscray Roosters, a local Australian Rules Football team.
+Shorten Reserve on Essex Street is home of the Druids Cricket Club and the West Footscray Roosters.

 Johnson Reserve on Essex Street is home to a local women's soccer team, Maribyrnong Swifts, with several games usually hosted on Sundays.